From: Berlin, Germany

 2.2 Historical frontlines map (by Goranw): The frontlines of 1941 and 1942 drawn on the planning map to compare your results with history.

 2.3 Railway map (by EwaldvonKleist): A map showing an optimised rail strategy step by step.
-Thanks to HLYA making me look into this.
+Thanks to HLYA for Inspiration.
 The coloured arrows show the final position of each FBD at the end of the turn.
 The rail repair in the South will slightly speed up witht he extra Romanian FBD.
 The railway path is shown up to turn 5.
 After this point, the railway construction has to be adapted to the situation.

 3.2 Hardluckyetagain: Strategy AARs for the Axis and the Soviet side.